 Many visitors will find Aberdeen's most attractive nooks and crannies in the area between Union Street and the harbour: though the large and busy harbour itself reflects the city's continuing and very active role supporting the oil industry.
 Overlooking the harbour is the excellent Aberdeen Maritime Museum.
 Meanwhile Old Aberdeen continues to offer much of historical interest, as well as being home to St Machar's Cathedral.
 An unexpected treasure lies in the reception of the headquarters of Aberdeenshire Council, on the edge of the city, where you find the Rhynie Man, a remarkable carved Pictish figure.
-Also on the edge of the city is Torry Battery, which defended the harbour entrance, and the remains of St Fittick's Church.
+On the southern side of the city is Torry Battery, which defended the harbour entrance, and the remains of St Fittick's Church.

 All roads in Aberdeenshire seem to lead to, or from, Aberdeen, so we will look at the area with this in mind.
 Head south from Aberdeen and you find Stonehaven, which comes complete with its old town and harbour area and an impressive war memorial on a narby hill.
 This is a town that has kept much of its charm and attracts large numbers of visitors as a result.
 A little to the south of Stonehaven is another magnet for visitors, Dunnottar Castle, stunningly located on a rocky outcrop nearly surrounded by sea.
 South again are the old fishing villages of Crawton and Catterline, the latter better known as home to a group of artists in the 1900s.
 A little south of Catterline is the historic Kinneff Old Church.

 The importance of fishing is less obvious in Inverbervie, where the original harbour became blocked by a shingle bar.
 But not far down the coast are the traditional fishing villages of Gourdon, home to the Maggie Law Maritime Museum, and Johnshaven.
 Inland from Inverbervie at Arbuthnott is the Grassic Gibbon Centre, celebrating the life and work of one of Scotland's foremost 20th Century authors.
 Further inland is Fettercairn, a beautiful village in its own right and home to one of the country's most attractive distilleries, Fettercairn Distillery.
 This lies at the southern end of the famous Cairn o' Mount road providing a short cut over the hills to Banchory and Deeside.

 At the far end of Deeside is Braemar, sitting in the heart of the Cairngorms and best known for its Highland Games.
 The village gained favour with Queen Victoria and still enjoys royal patronage today.
 Braemar is home to no fewer than four churches, three of which are still active, including Braemar Parish Church.
 It is also home to two castles.
 The remains of one, Kindrochit Castle, are slight and lay close to the centre of the village.
 The other, Braemar Castle, is a popular visitor attraction.
 The popular ski resort of Glenshee is just a few miles south of Braemar on the busy A93.
 It is surrounded by the Cairnwell group of three Munros.